dogriffiths/OllamaExcel/README.md

 ## How It Works

 - Makes HTTP POST requests to Ollama's local API (http://localhost:11434)
-- Caches responses in `~/Documents/OllamaCache.txt` to avoid repeat calls
+- Caches responses in `~/Documents/OllamaCache.txt` to avoid repeat calls (it's in `"~/Library/Continers/Microsoft Excel/Data/Documents/OllamaCache.txt"` on the Mac)
 - Only caches successful responses (errors trigger fresh API calls)
 - Converts Excel ranges to CSV format for model processing